gopasspw/gopass/docs/features.md

 ### Edit the Config

-`gopass` allows editing the config from the commandline.
-This is similar to how `git` handles `config` changes through the commandline.
+`gopass` allows editing the config from the command-line.
+This is similar to how `git` handles `config` changes through the command-line.
 Any change will be written to the configured `gopass` config file.

 ```bash
 $ gopass config